matt-bohan/MBSD.CyberArk.CCPClient/README.md

                     }

-                    // Example of getting a secret using an object ID/Account Name, Safe Name, and an optional certificate file.
+                    // Example of getting a secret using an object ID/Account Name, Safe Name, Application ID and an optional certificate file.
-                    // and Application ID which is the recommended way to efficiency retrieve secrets from CyberArk CCP.
+                    // which is the recommended way to efficiency retrieve secrets from CyberArk CCP.

                     var secret = CCPClient.GetSecret(
                         SecretRequest.ForObject("ObjectID/AccountName")